m64 is the movie capture format of Mupen64.

 0x0001 C-Right 0x0002 C-Left 0x0004 C-Down 0x0008 C-Up 0x0010 R 0x0020 L 0x0040 (reserved) 0x0080 (reserved) 0x0100 Digital Pad Right 0x0200 Digital Pad Left 0x0400 Digital Pad Down 0x0800 Digital Pad Up 0x1000 Start 0x2000 Z 0x4000 B 0x8000 A

-Mupen64 will trigger a power off/on reset when the value for the controller info is specifically set to Reserved1 = 0x01, and Reserved2 = 0x01.
+Mupen64 1.0.3 or newer will trigger a core reset when the value for the controller info is specifically set to Reserved1 = 0x01, and Reserved2 = 0x01.
 The controller info is then cleared from being sent to the PIF RAM to avoid errors.
-This feature is only available in Mupen64 ReRecordingV2 and later versions.

 [1]: Added in v1.1.9